 Towards Seamless Urban Mobility — Integrating Ride sharing and Public Transit

-Ride sharing services are transforming urban mobility by providing timely and convenient transportation to anybody, anywhere, and anytime.
+Ride-sharing services are transforming urban mobility by providing timely and convenient transportation to anybody, anywhere, and anytime.
 Conceptually, ridesharing refers to a mode of transportation in which individual travelers share a vehicle for a trip and split travel costs such as gas, toll, and parking fees with others that have similar itineraries and time schedules.
-Over the past few years it is pretty much evident that ride sharing services such as Uber and Lyft have got a major popularity within urban mobility groups.
+Over the past few years, it is pretty much evident that ride-sharing services such as Uber and Lyft have got major popularity within urban mobility groups.

-A study done by the University of California-Davis Institute of Transportation Studies have found that after adopting ride-sharing services, there was a net 6% decline in use of transit, based on changes in travel behavior of the study respondents.
+A study done by the University of California-Davis Institute of Transportation Studies has found that after adopting ride-sharing services, there was a net 6% decline in the use of transit, based on changes in travel behavior of the study respondents.

 “Data across the country has made it pretty clear that there are aspects of ride-hailing that are directly competitive with transit,” said Kyle Whitehead, government relations director with the Active Transportation Alliance, which advocates for transit, bicyclists and pedestrians.

-An integration of public transit and mobility on demand services could be an ideal solution to keep the genaral public encouraged to use mass transit and to reduce the negative externalities of car travel.
-However, the inherent challenges in built to this initiative could lag this from implementation in reality.
+Integration of public transit and mobility-on-demand services could be an ideal solution to keep the general public encouraged to use mass transit and to reduce the negative externalities of car travel.
+However, the inherent challenges inbuilt to this initiative could lag this from implementation in reality.
 Public transit may not be economically viable in certain suburban and rural areas as they lack the population density to justify public transit.
 Hence, to attract more riders from suburban areas to public transit, authorities must find adequate solutions to accommodate the first and last mile from the rider’s home to and from the transit stations.
-One possible solution could be to operate a fleet of demand-responsive vehicles with collaboration of local mobility on demand service providers.
+One possible solution could be to operate a fleet of demand-responsive vehicles with the collaboration of local mobility on demand service providers.
 This indeed provides value and benefits to both the parties involved.
 Consider the below example to understand the scenario better.

-In the above figure, the driver is initialy travelling to his destination (Driver destination) and the passenger wants to travel to his destination (Passenger destination).
-There are two transit stations X and Y. Each edge has a time value assocaited with it which depicts the time it takes to go from given source to given destination.
-Note that A1, B1, B2, C1 and C2 are drivable roads where D1 is a walkable only road.
+In the above figure, the driver is initially traveling to his destination (Driver destination) and the passenger wants to travel to his destination (Passenger destination).
+There are two transit stations X and Y. Each edge has a time value associated with it which depicts the time it takes to go from a given source to a given destination.
+Note that A1, B1, B2, C1, and C2 are drivable roads where D1 is a walkable only road.
 Assume that the driver is willing to accept a trip if it will cause an increase in trip time of at most 5 minutes and passenger is willing to have a total travel delay of 5 minutes.
 A train takes 5 minutes to go from one station to another.

 Thus, even though the integration of a ride-sharing system and a public transit system can significantly enhance urban and rural mobility, encourage the use of public transport, and reduce the negative externalities associated with car travel, if we are to achieve that future in an equitable and effective way, these partnerships must be executed in a careful, cooperative and accountable manner.